E2415Matt/petclinic-microservices/README.md

 ls -al ${JENKINS_HOME}/.ssh
 ```

-- Prepare a script for a Permanent QA Infrastructure with AWS Cloudformation using AWS CLI. file name: create-qa-infrastructure-cfn.sh under infrastructure folder
+- Prepare a script with the name of `create-qa-infrastructure-cfn.sh` for a Permanent QA Infrastructure with AWS Cloudformation using AWS CLI under `infrastructure` folder.

 ```bash
 PATH="$PATH:/usr/local/bin"